bryanwong8/GithubHooks-Test/Topic1_Mongo/Module_DB/Lab3_Minesweeper/README.md

 # summary

-Students will use object-oriented structure to build the game, Mine Sweeper, whil  e implementing an interactive interface between user and the program.
+Students will use object-oriented st ructure to build the game, Mine Sweeper, whil  e implementing an interactive interface between user and the program.

 # difficulty
 Hard